loudoweb/openfl-shaders/README.md

 	```
 You should also use `#pragma header` in the header of your shader to help openfl injects its internal variables.
 And then `#pragma body` in the top of your main function, to let openfl calculate its stuffs (e.g: colorTrans
 ).

+Some bugs you may encounter:
+	* Floating-point suffix unsupported prior to GLSL ES 3.00 => Just remove the f at the end of float numbers.
+	* You need to use constant values in your for loop instructions